 According to William Kelly, Deputy Registrar and Dean of Teaching and Learning at DCU, the reason for the site being taken down was that Loop was unable to manage the number of students using it at once.

-In an email sent to all students he said that “this problem stems from the huge volume of users (approx 16,000 students) accessing Loop at the same time seeking class details and zoom links for lectures and tutorials.”
+In an email sent to all students he said: “This problem stems from the huge volume of users (approx 16,000 students) accessing Loop at the same time seeking class details and zoom links for lectures and tutorials.

 “In preparation for some on campus teaching in line with Covid 19 safety restrictions and to provide a more personalised teaching experience, this year’s timetable is designed for many smaller groups/pods” said Kelly.

-The smaller class sizes resulted in more classes running at once compared to previous years.
+These smaller groups resulted in more classes running at once compared to previous years.

-Due to Covid-19 all courses in DCU are online only with the exception of some practical modules that could not be done online.
+Due to Covid-19 all courses in DCU are online only with some exceptions for modules that cannot be taught remotely.

 In a statement DCUSU recognised that some students may feel that “the quality of education they have received thus far does not reflect the level of fees they have paid.”

-Kelly informed students that the “team in ISS has been working throughout the night with our Loop support partners to identify a possible solution to the ongoing issues” but “a workable solution has yet to be found.”
+Kelly informed students that the “team in ISS (Information Systems Services) has been working throughout the night with our Loop support partners to identify a possible solution to the ongoing issues” but “a workable solution has yet to be found.”